Tyrrrz/Tyrrrz.me/src/data/blog-posts/creative-use-of-extension-methods/Post.md

 ![cover](Cover.png)

-I'm sure everyone with at least some background in C# is aware of extension methods -- a nice feature that lets developers extend existing classes with new methods.
+I'm sure everyone with at least some background in C# is aware of extension methods -- a nice feature that lets developers extend existing types with new methods.

-This is extremely convenient in cases where you want to add functionality to types you don't have control over -- I think everyone at some point authored extensions for the base class library just to make some things more accessible.
+This is extremely convenient in cases where you want to add functionality to types you don't have control over.
+In fact, I think everyone at some point authored extensions for the base class library just to make some things more accessible.

 But besides the more obvious use cases, there are a few interesting patterns that directly rely on extension methods, showing how they can used in a slightly less conventional way.